Behind the construction fence Construction details Technology

 The carcass was completed in May 2019.
 In order to ensure safety during the structural work, an exercise was carried out with the local fire service in Marchegg, simulating rescue of people from the highest point of the construction.

-Safety on the site
+Safety on the company premises

 Safety is a high priority on every PORR construction site, but it was a particular focus of this project.